Hauntology (music): Characteristics

-The term hauntology was introduced by French philosopher Jacques Derrida in his 1993 book Specters of Marx as a term for the post-Marxist understanding of what is perceived as the tendency of Karl Marx's ideas to "haunt Western society from beyond the grave".

-1900s and 2000s
+1990s and 2000s

 In music journalism, Derrida's ideas were invoked by critic Ian Penman for his 1995 essay on the production style of Tricky's album Maxinquaye, though Penman did not use the phrase "hauntology."
 In the mid-2000s, the word began to be more widely appropriated by writers and theorists such as Simon Reynolds and Mark Fisher, who referred to the work of Philip Jeck, William Basinski, Burial, The Caretaker, and artists associated with the UK label Ghost Box as hauntology.
 Fisher attributed this renewed discussion of hauntology to the emergence of lo-fi musician Ariel Pink in the mid-2000s.
-In an 2006 article for The Wire, Reynolds identified Ghost Box's the Focus Group, Belbury Poly, the Advisory Circle as prominent in the trend, along with Broadcast, the Caretaker, and Mordant Music.
+In a 2006 article for The Wire, Reynolds identified Ghost Box's the Focus Group, Belbury Poly, the Advisory Circle as prominent in the trend, along with Broadcast, The Caretaker, and Mordant Music.

 Several elements of hauntology as a musical style were presaged by Scottish electronic duo Boards of Canada.
 Other progenitors include Portishead and I Monster.
 Reynolds also invoked sample-based group Position Normal as presaging the genre.

 Music genres hypnagogic pop and chillwave – sometimes deployed interchangeably with each other – descended from hauntology.
 The former is described as an "American cousin" to hauntology.